geomob/geomob-website/_posts/2020-03-26-mar-26th-geomob-muc-details.markdown

 The first #geomobMUC of 2020 will take place 18:30 on Thursday, March 26th!
 The event will be held at [Mindspace Viktualienmarkt](https://www.mindspace.me/munich/viktualienmarkt/) at Viktualienmarkt 8, 80331 Munich ([OpenStreetMap](https://www.openstreetmap.org/#map=19/48.13542/11.57527), [Google Map](https://goo.gl/maps/auJu15Jo7vyVEZqx9)).

+Please [RSVP on the meetup page](https://www.meetup.com/Geomob-Munich-geomobMUC/events/267860450/) so we have an estimate of numbers.

 **Our Speakers:**